1. What is a Hybrid Fund?

 d.
 Investment Horizon

 Hybrid funds may be ideal for a medium-term investment horizon of say 5 yrs.
-If you want to earn a risk-free rate of return, you may go for arbitrage funds which bet on price differentials of securities in different markets.
+If you want to earn a risk-free rate of return, you may go for arbitrage funds.
+They bet on price differentials of securities in different markets.

 e.
 Financial Goals

-Hybrid funds may be used for intermediate financial goals like buying a car or funding higher education of one’s own.
-Retirees may invest in balanced funds and go for a dividend option to supplement their post-retirement income.
+You can meet intermediate financial goals like buying a car or funding higher education with hybrid funds.
+Retirees too invest in balanced funds and go for a dividend option to supplement their post-retirement income.

 f.
 Tax on Gains

-The debt component of hybrid funds is taxed as debt funds.
-STCG from debt component is added to the investor’s income and taxed according to his income slab.
-LTCG from debt component is taxed at the rate of 20% after indexation and 10% without the benefit of indexation.
+The debt component of hybrid funds is taxable as any other debt fund.
+You must add these gains to your income and taxed as per your income slab.
+LTCG from debt component is taxable at 20% after indexation and 10% without the benefit of indexation.

 5. How to Invest in Hybrid Funds?